Lucass-io/Discord.JS-Ticket-Bot/README.md

 # Discord.JS-Ticket-System
-A highly optimized Discord.js ticket system with Buttons, Select Menu's and Modals.
+A highly optimized Discord.js ticket system with Buttons, Select Menu's, Modals per category and even a feedback system so people can rate your service!